eMetaboHUB-MAMA/mama-paper/paper/paper.md

 the distribution of different analysis requests types, their funding sources, or the "thematic keywords" distribution.
 An export in Microsoft Office Excel format with all analysis requests' and users' indicators is also available;
 it can be used for customised and advanced statistics computing.

-These indicators are also accessible directly using the REST API. it can compute any statistics with custom `filters` and `group` options.
+For users with developpers skills, these indicators are also accessible directly using the REST API; This `/projects-statistics` endpoint can compute any indicators with custom `filters` and `group` options.
 Please refer to the `WebServices Guide` in MAMA REST API official documentation.
-**Warning**: in order to access `GET /projects-statistics` path, the provided authentication token must belong to a user-account with an "administrator authorizations".
+**Warning**: in order to access `GET /projects-statistics` path, the provided authentication token must belong to a user-account with "administrator authorizations".

 ![Indicators example.\label{fig:statistics_example}](images/statistics_example.png){ width=80% }